 INFORMATION REGARDING FORWARD LOOKING STATEMENTS

 This Report and the Form 10-K include forward-looking statements within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934.
 All statements other than statements of historical facts contained in these documents are forward-looking statements.
-Forward-looking statements include, but are not limited to, statements relating to expansion opportunities for the Transportation Services, extension of Enron’s business model to new markets and industries, transaction volumes in the U.S. power market, commencement of commercial operations of new power plants and pipeline projects, completion of the sale of certain assets, growth in the demand for retail energy outsourcing solutions, completion of the merger with Dynegy and completion of Enron’s action plan for restructuring its businesses.
+Forward-looking statements include, but are not limited to, statements relating to expansion opportunities for the Transportation Services, extension of Enron’s business model to new markets and industries, transaction volumes in the U.S. power market, commencement of commercial operations of new power plants and pipeline projects, completion of the sale of certain assets, growth in the demand for retail energy outsourcing solutions, completion of the merger with Dynegy and effectiveness of Enron’s action plan for restructuring its businesses including restructuring scheduled maturities of debt and other obligations and other efforts to assure adequate liquidity.
 When used in this document, the words “anticipate,” “believe,” “estimate,” “expects,” “intend,” “may,” “project,” “plan,” “should” and similar expressions are intended to be among the statements that identify forward-looking statements.
 Although Enron believes that its expectations reflected in these forward-looking statements are based on reasonable assumptions, such statements involve risks and uncertainties and no assurance can be given that actual results will be consistent with these forward-looking statements.
-Important factors that could cause actual results to differ materially from those in the forward-looking statements herein include Enron’s ability to maintain an investment grade credit rating; Enron’s ability to implement its action plan for restructuring its businesses outlined in this Form 10-Q; Enron’s ability to complete its merger with Dynegy, as well as the sale of certain assets; developments in and the outcome of pending litigation; the effectiveness of Enron’s risk management activities; willingness of counterparties to engage in financial risk management and other contracts with Enron without requiring collateral for obligations or increasing existing collateral requirements; the ability of counterparties to financial risk management instruments and other contracts with Enron to meet their financial commitments to Enron; and Enron’s ability to access the capital markets and equity markets during the periods covered by the forward-looking statements, which will depend on general market conditions and Enron’s ability to maintain the credit ratings for its unsecured senior long-term debt obligations; success in marketing natural gas and power to wholesale customers; the ability of Enron to penetrate new retail natural gas and electricity markets (including energy outsourcing markets) in the United States and foreign jurisdictions; the timing, extent and market effects of deregulation of energy markets in the United States, including the current energy market conditions in California, and in foreign jurisdictions; other regulatory developments in the United States and in foreign countries, including tax legislation and regulations; political developments in foreign countries; the extent of efforts by governments to privatize natural gas and electric utilities and other industries; the timing and extent of changes in commodity prices for crude oil, natural gas, electricity, foreign currency and interest rates; the timing and success of Enron’s efforts to develop international power, pipeline and other infrastructure projects.
+Important factors that could cause actual results to differ materially from those in the forward-looking statements herein include Enron’s ability to maintain an investment grade credit rating; Enron’s ability to implement its action plan for restructuring its businesses outlined in this Form 10-Q; Enron’s ability to complete its merger with Dynegy, as well as the sale of certain assets; developments in and the outcome of pending litigation including securities class action litigation; the effectiveness of Enron’s risk management activities; willingness of counterparties to engage in financial risk management and other contracts with Enron without requiring collateral for obligations or increasing existing collateral requirements; the ability of counterparties to financial risk management instruments and other contracts with Enron to meet their financial commitments to Enron; and Enron’s ability to access the capital markets and equity markets during the periods covered by the forward-looking statements, which will depend on general market conditions and Enron’s ability to maintain the credit ratings for its unsecured senior long-term debt obligations; success in marketing natural gas and power to wholesale customers; the ability of Enron to penetrate new retail natural gas and electricity markets (including energy outsourcing markets) in the United States and foreign jurisdictions; the timing, extent and market effects of deregulation of energy markets in the United States, including the current energy market conditions in California, and in foreign jurisdictions; other regulatory developments in the United States and in foreign countries, including tax legislation and regulations; political developments in foreign countries; the extent of efforts by governments to privatize natural gas and electric utilities and other industries; the timing and extent of changes in commodity prices for crude oil, natural gas, electricity, foreign currency and interest rates; the timing and success of Enron’s efforts to develop international power, pipeline and other infrastructure projects.

 PART II.
 OTHER INFORMATION